 - Checklist for Promotion to Non-Tenure clinical track Associate Professor

 - Checklist for Promotion to Non-Tenure clinical track Professor

 - UCF Promotion and Tenure Guidelines

-- COM Promotion and Tenure Guidelines for Affiliated and Volunteer Faculty
+- COM Promotion and Tenure Guidelines for Affiliated, Volunteer, and Adjunct Faculty

-- Timeline for Promotion & Tenure Review Periods for COM Affiliate & Volunteer Faculty
+- Timeline for Promotion & Tenure Review Periods for COM Affiliate, Adjunct & Volunteer Faculty